-- Emphasize certain language skills or not?
+- Should emphasis be placed on certain language skills or not?

 - When more than one stay abroad is in the CV, do you give them a separate section?
 Should they have their own section or should they be put in with work experience or studies?

 Tips for Displaying

 Mentioning Foreign Language Skills

 There is no real set standard when speaking about foreign language skills when writing a CV.
 The following commonly key words along with the European language Framework (A1-C2) can be used to help you in classifying your skills accordingly.

 … is the level you have when you have completed a language course or had 2-3 years of a language in school.

 … is the level used with more than three years of experience in school.

 … is for when you use a language actively both inside and outside of school.
 If you are able to use the language for conversations over E-mail, telephone calls, and general workplace communication then this is the appropriate level to use.

 … means that you speak the language at a near native level and all forms of communication in both the workplace and at university are able to be delivered in the foreign language.